travelgateX/slack-botx/CONTRIBUTING.md

 You can view an Command sample [here](https://github.com/travelgateX/slack-botx/blob/master/contrib/plugins/commands/alertsx.py)

 1. Ask to your Slack Admin to create the new command do you plan to develop as described [here](https://api.slack.com/slash-commands#creating_commands)
-1. Under `contrib/plugins/commands` create a file named _command name_
+1. On `contrib/plugins/commands` create a file named _command name_
 1. Create a class named _Task_ inherit from class _Command_
 1. Hack the _abstract methods_